 – Innsmouth if you are looking for a combat oriented experience and aren’t turned off by having to play on Easy.

-You can of course start with any of the available campaigns, but in my opinion Forgotten Age and Circle Undone are both too difficult and i would rule out Dream-Eaters due to its campaign structure.
+You can of course start with any of the available campaigns, but in my opinion Forgotten Age, Scarlet Keys and Circle Undone are all too difficult and i would rule out Dream-Eaters due to its campaign structure.

 Important Note: As with the Revised Core, there are two ways the campaigns are distributed, an old one and a new one.
 If you are new to the game, i advise you to stick to the new distribution model, especially for your first campaign as it allows you to just pick up the complete campaign in one convenient box.
 At time of writing, the full campaign expansion boxes are available for Dunwich, Carcosa, Edge and Scarlet Keys, with Forgotten Age expected to be up next.